 While threats increase daily, healthcare organizations notoriously under-spend on infrastructure security and assessing cybersecurity risks.
 The ONC learned early on that many practices were failing to complete the required risk assessments due to the time and perceived complexity of the task.

 In response, the ONC and OCR developed a downloadable Security Risk Assessment (SRA) tool geared primarily to small and midsize practices.
 The SRA tool is free, and enables you to painlessly conduct your own risk analysis in accordance with the requirements of the HIPAA security rule.
 A security risk analysis is the foundation upon which to build the security activities to protect ePHI.
 The SRA tool will help you identify and assess the risks to ePHI in your practice so that you can implement the appropriate safeguards.

-In October of 2018, the ONC released an updated version of the Security Risk Analysis (SRA) Tool, with a variety of new and enhanced features:
+In October of 2018 (still the most recent version as of February 2021), the ONC released an updated version of the Security Risk Analysis (SRA) Tool, with a variety of new and enhanced features:

 - Enhanced user interface

 - Custom assessment logic

 - Progress tracker